christophstrasen/WorldObserver/docs_internal/logbook.md

 - Drafted a focused MVP implementation plan in `docs_internal/drafts/mvp.md`:
   - Scoped MVP to a single, high-quality vertical slice for **squares only** (facts + `observations.squares()` + minimal helpers).
   - Defined a concrete module layout under `WorldObserver/` (`config.lua`, `facts/registry.lua`, `facts/squares.lua`, `observations/core.lua`, `observations/squares.lua`, `helpers/square.lua`, `debug.lua`) with `WorldObserver.lua` as the single public entry point.
-  - Captured must-nots and guardrails (no Situation/Action API yet, no GUI/overlays, no auto-tuning, no persistence, no multiplayer guarantees, no extra config knobs without prior agreement, no backwards-compat shims).
+  - Captured must-nots and guardrails (no Situation/Action API yet, no GUI/overlays, no auto-tuning, no persistence, no multiplayer guarantees, no extra config settings without prior agreement, no backwards-compat shims).

 - Refined observation naming and row shapes:
   - Standardized on `observation` (singular) as the callback parameter for stream emissions (`observation.square`, `observation.room`, etc.).